BENEFITS OF A HEALTHY WATERSHED

 Economic Options

-A healthy watershed can afford economic development because it is capable of adapting.
-Agriculture and tourism greatly benefit from an intact environment but ultimately all forms of development depend on the environment they take resources from and send waste to.
+A healthy watershed can support economic development.
+Agriculture and tourism benefit from an intact environment but ultimately all forms of development depend on the environment they take resources from and send waste to.

 Aesthetic Value